 We were beat mixing and sampling snippets from long forgotten classics to build on the floor-fillers – live and unrehearsed in front of thousands of people.
 You had to be there…

 In 1989 I got a residency at the Zero 6 in Aviation Way, Southend, which had been renamed as The Zero Discotheque.
-John Budge hired me (although his proper job was in ad sales at the Basildon Yellow Advertiser).
+This was one The Top Nightclubs in the district – John Budge hired me (although his proper job was in ad sales at the Basildon Yellow Advertiser).

 Every DJ had their favourite record store and mine was The Golden Disc in Queens Road, Southend.
 Long gone now though… It had great staff (hi Karen) who would often hand me a pile of records when I went in – they just knew what I needed.

 Our first ‘studio’ at Radio Top Shop, Southend was brilliantly built by Nigel Ball.
 A fully soundproofed studio was eventually built under the Top Man escalator.
 I don’t have any photos though… 🙁

 The studio pictured was behind a false wall at the back of the Top Shop store.

 Tech alert: The ‘studio’ had an FTM (Fitch Tape Mechanisms) jingle cart machine, an Akai 4000DS reel to reel, a Rotel tuner for taking the news from IRN, and a cassette tape deck.

 I placed the FM aerial for the tuner on top of the Rain nightclub next door in Elmar Approach (opposite the long-gone Odeon cinema).
 The turntables were made by Realistic.
 The mixer was a 6 – 2 Phonic.

 We bought a recording jingle cart machine from Martin Fitch (half the price of a Sonifex).
 That took dozens of phone calls and 5 months to arrive!
 I think we were sent his pre-production model.